 Is Catholic Schoolhouse a drop-off program?

 No. Catholic Schoolhouse is parent involved at all times.
-Parents spend the morning observing in their student’s class, and assisting the tutor when necessary.
+Parents spend the morning observing in their student’s class, and assist when necessary.
 Observation is a powerful experience that unifies the families and brings everybody to the same page.
 As an observer you pick up great tips that can be used to reinforce the memory work at home, as well as ideas to use in other areas.
 The formation of a strong, Catholic community depends on all members being present.

 How many families do I need to have a successful program?